-Gujarat state has the longest coast (1650 km) with largest coastal area (28,000 km) under cover of mangroves.
+Gujarat state has the longest coast (1650 km2) with largest coastal area (28,000 km2) under cover of mangroves.
 Gujarat mangrove ecosystem is the second largest after Sundarbans in West Bengal (ISFR 2019).
 Though contentious, around 15 mangrove species are reported from 13 coastal districts of Gujarat.
 Of these, the southern coast of Gulf of Kachchh and South Gujarat coast are important for mangrove diversity.
 The species Avicennia marina is the most populous along the Gujarat coast.
-Along the coastal stretch of Gulf of Kachchh (GoK) has the most considerable mangrove extent of 986 km out of 1140 km.
-Kachchh district, constituting the northern coast (northern shore) of GoK alone has 798 km of mangroves constituting 70% of the whole Gujarat mangroves.
+Along the coastal stretch of Gulf of Kachchh (GoK) has the most considerable mangrove extent of 986 km2 out of 1140 km2.
+Kachchh district, constituting the northern coast (northern shore) of GoK alone has 798 km2 of mangroves constituting 70% of the whole Gujarat mangroves.
 Waterlogged mud with low oxygen levels supports such vegetation in tropical and subtropical regions.
 In the Kachchh coast has various habitats such as expansive mudflats and small sandy beaches with different physico-chemical variables like extreme salinity temperature inundation factor.
 This vibrating ecosystem can allow the species to thrive and exhibit many adaptive modifications.

-The biodiversity-oriented planting schemes such as one enhancing species richness through continuous plantation and monitoring activities.
-The restoration of the mangroves with the most dominant species Avicennia marina long with Avicennia corniculatum, Ceriops tagal and Rhizophora mucronata are essential to enhance the species diversity and to derive their ecological services by increase the coastal biodiversity and the socio-economic status of the coastal dependent community.
+Biodiversity-oriented planting schemes aim to boost species richness through ongoing plantation and meticulous monitoring activities.
+Restoring mangrove ecosystems with dominant species like Avicennia marina, Ceriops tagal, and Rhizophora mucronata plays a crucial role in enhancing species diversity.
+By increasing the variety of plant species, these schemes not only create a more resilient and productive ecosystem but also help in providing essential resources and services to local populations, such as fish breeding habitats, wood, and other forest products.
+Continuous planting and monitoring ensure that these ecosystems remain healthy and sustainable, benefiting both the environment and the people living in coastal regions.
 Mangrove biodiversity seeks attention towards such spots on the Kachchh coast, which require supplementation of plant cover at selected sites.
 For instance, although successful efforts at restoring mangroves exist, the presence of A. marina alone in most parts corroborates the role of high salinity of the water because of limited fresh water influx annually.
 The arid coastal conditions lack of continuous freshwater flow through the river inhibits the spread and growth of mangroves which are constantly exposed to tidal inundation.
 The plantation of mangroves as well as creation of awareness regarding the importance of mangrove and their ecosystem services are the crucial tasks to avoid such loss.